harding/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

 - [Bitcoin Core 24.1rc2][] is a release candidate for a maintenance release of the current version of Bitcoin Core.

+- [Bitcoin Core 23.2rc1][] is a release candidate for a maintenance release of the previous major version of Bitcoin Core.

 - [Bitcoin Core 25.0rc1][] is a release candidate for the next major version of Bitcoin Core.